sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 ---------------

 .. note::
-   NOTE: All of the functionality of the Nemesis library is available in the Exodus library.
+   All of the functionality of the Nemesis library is available in the Exodus library.
 The Nemesis library is only maintained for backward compatability with older applications.
 If you need this capability, please use the Exodus library instead.